Guide: Employee-Driven Continuous Improvement

 Sustaining momentum

 The first 6 to 12 months are usually exciting.
 Then you hit the momentum cliff.
 Ideas slow down, leadership moves on, and the programme becomes a zombie that exists on paper.
-See innovation theatre warning signs for the tells.
 To sustain: celebrate wins visibly, run regular challenges, link the programme to business results every quarter, embed idea evaluation in operations meetings (not as a side project), and rotate responsibility across the leadership team so it doesn't depend on one person.

 What does employee-driven CI software cost in 2026?

 The answer depends on your headcount and pricing model.
-Our full idea management software pricing guide breaks down all 12 major vendors, but the short version:
+The short version:

 • Per-user platforms: Ideanote and Sideways 6 use per-user pricing that scales with headcount.
 For a 10,000-colleague rollout like Halfords, a €6/user/month plan would cost €60,000+/year versus €23,940/year on Hives.co's flat tier.

 • Enterprise suites: HYPE Innovation, Brightidea, Qmarkets, and ITONICS often land at €40,000 to €150,000+/year.
-See our HYPE Innovation alternatives, Qmarkets alternatives, and Ideanote alternatives guides for budget-matched comparisons.
+See the HYPE Innovation alternatives guide for budget-matched comparisons.

 For mid-market organisations wanting broad frontline participation, flat-rate pricing is almost always the better economic model, because employee-driven CI depends on every frontline worker being able to submit ideas without a per-seat tax.